Pheme-Protocol/Pheme-Protocol/docs/technical/52-error-codes.md

 # 🚨 Error Code Reference

-This document provides a comprehensive list of error codes used throughout the AURA Protocol system.
+This document provides a comprehensive list of error codes used throughout the PHEME Protocol system.

 ## Error Code Format